 I love using my cash rewards credit cards, but there are times when you need to use your checking account.
 Why not get rewarded at the same time?

-For more information or to open a checking account online visit their website: www.discoverbank.com
+For more information or to open a checking account online, visit their website: www.discoverbank.com

 Other Great Online Checking Accounts

-EverBank is best for customers who maintain a relatively high balance in their checking accounts, as it requires a minimum of $5,000 to open an account.
-The benefit of this is EverBank’s Yield Pledge Checking account interest rates rival or exceed the savings account interest rates found at many popular “big bank” savings accounts.
+TIAA Bank is best for customers who maintain a relatively high balance in their checking accounts.
+This benefit is that TIAA Bank’s Yield Pledge Checking account interest rates exceed the checking account interest rates found at many popular “big bank” savings accounts.

-EverBank’s high-interest savings account is also consistently among the highest in the nation, making it a good idea to link these accounts to ensure you always receive a solid return on your savings.
+TIAA Bank’s high-interest savings account is also consistently among the highest in the nation.
+It is a good idea to link these accounts to ensure you always receive a solid return on your savings.

-EverBank checking accounts feature unlimited check writing, mobile checking, and one of the coolest features in the industry – the ability to make check deposits online by scanning a check and uploading it to your account.
-The high interest rates and conveniences make this a good option for those who like to keep a little extra cash on hand.
+TIAA Bank checking accounts feature unlimited check writing, mobile checking, and one of the most remarkable features in the industry – the ability to make check deposits online by scanning a check and uploading it to your account.

-For more information or to open a checking account online visit the EverBank website.
+For more information or to open a checking account online, visit the TIAA Bank website.

 Ally Bank Checking Account

-The Ally Interest Checking account features an interest-bearing account, free bill pay, free debit card, free ATM usage (ATM fees are reimbursed each month), and free checks with unlimited check writing ability.
+The Ally Interest Checking account features an interest-bearing account, free bill pay, free debit card, free ATM usage (ATM fees are reimbursed each month), and free checks with unlimited check-writing ability.

 Free checks are a nice bonus, as many banks charge $20-30 for a set of checks (though you can usually save money buying checks from Costco or other locations).
 Finally, there are no minimum balance requirements and no monthly fees.